Academic Recovery Program

-Students meet with the Assistant Director of Academic Recovery and Resources to discuss their academic progress and personal wellbeing.
+- Meet with the Associate Director of the Academic Resource Program multiple times throughout the semester to discuss academic progress and personal well-being.

-After one term on probation, students who are still not in good academic standing will be academically suspended.
+After one term on probation, students who do not reach good academic standing (receive a 2.0 cumulative GPA or higher) will be academically suspended.
 Students are subject to academic suspension or dismissal at any time for poor academic standing or for failure to demonstrate academic progress.
 Excessive course withdrawals and no credit (NC) grades regardless of the student’s quality-point index, are an example of the student’s failure to demonstrate academic progress.
-In addition, students are subject to academic suspension or dismissal based on recommendation of the faculty committee on Academic Integrity.
+In addition, students are subject to academic suspension or dismissal based on the recommendation of the faculty committee on Academic Integrity.
 Students who have been suspended will have the option to utilize SFC’s partnership with Kingsborough Community College’s New Start Program.

 Kingsborough Community College New Start Program